 Similarly, every Wing Chun instructor, school, club and organisation has their own approach to the art.
 This has led to many different schools of thought within the Wing Chun style of Kung-Fu.

-However just as most designs of Small Family Hatchback share certain features, so most styles of Wing Chun share certain characteristics.
-On this page you can read an overview of the history and characteristics of the Wing Chun Kung-Fu style in general.
-The specifics of my own approach – called the Federation Wing Tsun System – can be found on the rest of this website.
+However just as most cars share certain features, so most styles of Wing Chun share certain characteristics.
+On the following pages I present an overview of the history and characteristics of the Wing Chun Kung-Fu style in general, whilst the specifics of my own approach – the Federation Wing Tsun System – are presented on the rest of this website.